cake-tech/cake_wallet/docs/INTEGRATION_TESTS.md

 `funds_suites/` restore funded wallets and move real funds: a small self send on every funded chain, and one real swap with its deposit broadcast.
 They only run from the manual `Funds Integration Tests` workflow, which the team lead dispatches from the Actions tab before a release.
-Nothing gates the dispatch, anyone who can run workflows in the repo can start a funds run, so treat it as a deliberate release step and not a routine check.
+The job runs in the `funds` environment, so add required reviewers to that environment under Settings, Environments, or a dispatch still starts without an approval.

 Funded seeds live in the `FUNDS_SECRETS_FILE` secret, a base64 encoded replacement for `integration_test/core/funded_wallets.dart` mapping wallet type names to that chain's